 However, a decade later the generation from renewable energy sources are coming closer to fossil fuels, with renewables making up 22% of the EU's electricity generation in 2022 compared to fossil fuels at 36%.
-The EU has set the goal that by 2030, 42.5% of the total used energy should come from renewable energy sources.

 Besides the transition to renewable energy sources, a more immediate switch of energy supply is the increased usage of LNG.
 Many European countries have increased their LNG imports as an alternative to the gas supply from Russia.
-The EU's import of LNG has increased by 60% in 2022 compared to 2021 with the majority of this additional LNG is being imported from the United States.
+The EU's import of LNG has increased by 60% in 2022 compared to 2021 with the majority of this additional LNG is imported from the United States.